hungyuenhei/portfolio/Customers and Products Analysis/Case_Question and Study.md

 <img width="551" height="97" alt="Image" src="https://github.com/user-attachments/assets/f883df92-58b6-401b-a1fa-4bcfae3b0d1a" />

 In luxury market, less-engaged customers are not the necessarily lost cause.
 Instead of providing price promotion, communication should be tailored by personal interests, like sharing recent development of specfic model/brand, or gathering with other customers who also interested on the items to reignite their passion.

+# BQ3 How much can we spend on acquiring new customers?
+Extend to previous question, we have